riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/introduction/Rooms.md

 ## Rooms

-The room is a communication tool between different users and through which it moves to web conference A room is identified by name , unique link ,labels(optional) and assigned to one preset .
+The room is a communication tool between different users and through it moves to web conference.
+A room is identified by name , unique link ,labels(optional) and assigned to one preset .

 ___New Room___

-`To create New room ,click on Create a new room and populate the fileds`
+`To create a New room ,you must follow the following steps`

 1. Go to the Rooms page
 2. Click on the New room button